About pUrNamA

 A world of harmony, abundance & peace.

-My aim in creating sacred spaces and sharing the medicine of music & the wisdom of indigenous cultures that I’ve grown up with or learned from, is to raise our awareness and our consciousness to the ultimate truth that I devote myself to.
+Through sharing medicine music and the wisdom of indigenous cultures that I’ve grown up with or learned from, I wish to raise our awareness and our consciousness to the ultimate truth:

 That we are loved, that we are free, and that we are infinite.

-My prayer is that through your visit into my online & offline spaces, for your life to get enriched in some way.
+I hope that through your visit to my online & offline spaces, your life gets enriched in some way!

 We are the seeds of freedom.